Handbook

 Cameras and other digital recording devices are not allowed for use at school unless permitted by a teacher for educational purposes.
 A student may never take photographs of students, staff, or school activities unless permitted by a staff member.
 Failure to follow this rule may result in school consequences, including suspension.

-Headphones and/or speakers are not to be worn or used on campus unless approved by a Hyde Staff member for educational purposes only.
-Students who repeatedly violate our cell phone & technology expectations outlined in this handbook, will receive disciplinary action.
+Headphones and/or speakers are not to be worn or used on campus unless approved by a Hyde staff member for educational purposes only.
+Students who repeatedly violate our cell phone & technology expectations, outlined in this handbook, will receive disciplinary action.

 Students are to attend school or school functions dressed in a manner that is respectful, clean, and appropriate.
 The staff and administration reserve the right to determine whether clothing is appropriate for the school setting.
 If students are dressed inappropriately, they will be referred to the administration office and asked to change into their PE uniform.
 More than one offense may result in disciplinary action.